 Leading Research in Classics

 Faculty and students are at the front lines of 21st century research on ancient texts and culture.
 At a time when access to high-resolution, open-source images of ancient manuscript has increased, the department has received national and international attention for work on digital editions of Greek and Latin texts.
 In 2012 students formed a unique club dedicated to research on manuscripts and other documents.
-Neel Smith, associate professor of classics, has talked to national media about this digital research.
+Neel Smith, professor of classics, has talked to national media about this digital research.

 Accomplished Faculty Members

 Holy Cross classics faculty members are active and influential scholars.
 In recent years members of the department have published books on Greek and Roman art, Homer, Vergil, Tacitus, Pericles, Alexander the Great, and the myth of Heracles, as well as textbooks on Greek and Roman history and the Greek historians Herodotus and Thucydides, along with numerous articles on a wide range of subjects in Greek and Roman antiquity.

 Students Present at Conferences Worldwide

 From left, Professor Neel Smith, Brian Clark '15, Melody Wauke '17, Claude Hanley '18, and Stephanie Lindeborg '13 present their research on the Venetus A manuscript of the "Iliad" at the International Digital Humanities conference in Krakow, Poland in July 2016.

 Under the mentorship of departmental faculty, classics majors regularly present their research at conferences and by invitation at other universities, both in the United States and abroad.
 Recently, students have presented their research at:

 - Digital Humanities Conference in Krakow, Poland

 - A conference on Digital Classics held at the Heidelberg Academy of Sciences and Humanities in Heidelberg, Germany